mpclarkson/mpclarkson.github.io/_posts/2019-02-07-paperplanes.md

 comments: true
 ---

 Well, we've finally started the process of rebranding from SimonDell.com to [Paper Planes](https://flypaperplanes.co).
+Coming soon...

 Nick from [Strong Digital](https://strongdigital.com.au), a web design company in Brisbane is helping us with our new site.